AirRunner/nosql-project/Report/report.md

 | **Redis** | - Easy for developers to understand. <br><br>- Reliable.
 With a proper multi-node configuration, it can handle failover instantly. <br><br>- Configurable uses Redis for both long-term storage and temporary expiry keys without taking on another external dependency. <br><br>- Fast tens of thousands of RPS and it doesn't skip a beat.
 Supports a huge variety of data types <br><br>- Easy to install Operations are atomic Multi-utility tool (used in a number of use cases) | - Some difficulty scaling Redis without it becoming prohibitively expensive. <br><br>- Redis has very simple search capabilities, which means it’s not suitable for all use cases. <br><br>- Redis doesn't have good native support for storing data in object form and many libraries built over it return data as a string, meaning you need build your own serialization layer over it.<br><br>- Doesn’t support joins Knowledge required of Lua for stored procedures the dataset has to fit comfortably in memory. |

+<div class="pagebreak"></div>

 ## Conclusion

+<span style="color: red">***TODO***</span>

+Of course, we could not present everything.
+We could also talk about the stream type, the distributed mode, or the integration of the Lua language directly into the Redis engine.
+However, this already gives a good interview of what Redis proposes.